xnorkl/cyberdefenseclub/playbook/README.md

 ## Hardening
 There should be no injects given within the first 15 minutes.
 Hardening each and every device under your purview is the first step that should be taken towards securing a system.
 Since hardening a system is never completely finished, break hardening up into an initial step and a recurrent process.

-The initial step breaks down neatly into three smaller, consecutive steps &nbsp;&nbsp;1. new user passwords
+The initial step breaks down neatly into three smaller, consecutive steps:

+&nbsp;&nbsp;1. new user passwords
 &nbsp;&nbsp;2. configure admin accounts
 &nbsp;&nbsp;3. access rights